cguth7/cguth7.github.io/_posts/2021-02-03-history-of-solving-poker.md

 The paper concludes that finer abstractions do produce better equilibrium approximations, but better worst-case performance does not always result in better performance in a tournament.

 In 2013, Johanson et al. created CFR-BR, which computes the best Nash approximation strategy that can be represented in a given abstraction.
 This additional evaluation method compares the representation power of an abstraction by how well it can approximate an unabstracted Nash equilibrium.
-Using CFR-BR, Johanson showed that distribution aware (for relatively large games) and imperfect recall abstractions tend to perform better than their expectation-based and perfect recall competitors.
+Using CFR-BR, Johanson showed that imperfect recall abstractions tend to perform better than their perfect recall abstractions, despite the theoretical issues.

 In 2014, Sandholm and Kroer introduced a framework to give bounds on solution quality for any perfect-recall extensive-form game.
 It uses a newly created method for mapping abstract strategies to the original game and uses new equilibrium refinement for analysis.
 This resulted in developing the first general lossy extensive-form game  abstraction with bounds.
 It finds a lossless abstraction when one is available and a lossy abstraction when smaller abstractions are desired, and has now been extended to imperfect-recall.